microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0-beta/Send-MgUserMail.md

 	}
 }
 # A UPN can also be used as -UserId.
-Send-MgUserMail -UserId $userId -BodyParameter $params
+Send-MgBetaUserMail -UserId $userId -BodyParameter $params
 ```

-This example shows how to use the Send-MgUserMail Cmdlet.
+This example shows how to use the Send-MgBetaUserMail Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS